 MailerLite is simpler to use overall, offers more advanced automation features, and is the more affordable of the two options as you scale.
 It also appears to have a slightly higher deliverability rate.

 However, AWeber’s long history and larger customer base comes with some advantages.
-There is something to be said about using a well established platform.
+There is something to be said about using a well-established platform.

 Aweber has a much larger library of integrations, and 24/7 chat support is available on even free plans.
-The other features such as its landing page builder compliment the core email marketing nicely as well.
+The other features such as its landing page builder complement the core email marketing nicely as well.